apache/maven-resolver/src/site/markdown/expected-checksums.md

 for given Artifact, without use of any transport API element.
 In other words, this API is not bound to transport.

-Since they almost on-to-one into transport "Provided Checksum" strategy, resolver provides implementation that simply delegates Provided to Trusted checksums (is able to make Provided and Trusted checksums equivalent, as transport is regarded).
+Since they map almost on-to-one into transport "Provided Checksum" strategy, resolver provides implementation that delegates Provided to Trusted checksums (makes Provided and Trusted checksums equivalent, transport-wise).

 But the biggest game changer of Trusted Checksums is their transport independence, that they can be utilized in places where there is no transport happening at all.

-One of such uses of Trusted Checksums in Resolver is in ArtifactResolver post-processing.
+One of such uses of Trusted Checksums is ArtifactResolver post-processing.
-This new functionality, at the cost of checksum calculation overhead, is able to validate all the resolved artifacts against Trusted Checksums, thus, making sure that all resolved artifacts are "validated" with some known (possibly even cryptographically strong) checksum.

-This new post-processing may become handy in cases when user does not trust the local repository, as may be shared with some other unknown or even untrusted party.
+This new functionality, at the cost of checksum calculation overhead, is able to validate all the resolved artifacts against Trusted Checksums, thus, making sure that all resolved artifacts are "validated" with some known (possibly even cryptographically strong) checksum provided by user.
+This new feature may become handy in cases when user does not trust the local repository, as it may be shared with some other unknown or even untrusted party.

 The Trusted Checksums provide two source implementations out of the box.